chouseknecht/minishift-up-role/README.md

 Performs the following tasks:

 - Downloads and installs the latest minishift binary
+- Copies the latest oc binary from ~/.minishift/cache/oc to a directory in your PATH
 - Installs the Docker Machine driver
 - Creates a minishift instance
 - Grants cluster admin to the *developer* account